There's only one rule: walk away or be blown away.

 Italy shows its appreciation for Lindberg's mouth (and the rest of her too).

 Above is a poster for Bocca di velluto, which you may know better as the Christina Lindberg film Anita: Swedish Nymphet, or possibly just Anita.
 In Italian Bocca di velluto means “velvet mouth,” and what can you say about that as a re-title for the Italian market except, you know, it's Italy.
 Lindberg's lovely mouth plays no role beyond framing dialogue, but we bet busloads of Italians didn't find that out until after they ponied up for the film.
 We don't have an Italian release date, but Anita had its world premiere in Sweden today in 1973.
 We already talked about the film in detail, so if you wanna know, go.
+And below, as a bonus, we have a promo photo of Lindberg.
+It comes from an unlikely source—a 1973 issue of the Japanese magazine Heibon Punch.

 Brown is the new blonde.